This guide walks you through how to use the Spring Cloud Gateway

 .
 It is also important that we include a Host

-header that has the a host of hystrix.com
+header that has a host of circuitbreaker.com

-$ curl --dump-header - --header 'Host: www.hystrix.com' http://localhost:8080/delay/3
+$ curl --dump-header - --header 'Host: www.circuitbreaker.com' http://localhost:8080/delay/3

-We are using --dump-header to see the response headers, the - after --dump-header is telling cURL to print the headers to stdout. |
+We use --dump-header to see the response headers.
+The - after --dump-header tells cURL to print the headers to stdout. |

 HTTP/1.1 504 Gateway Timeout